 Budget Bill set to clear final hurdle at Scottish Parliament

-Holyrood is expected to pass the 2025-26 budget plans when MSPs vote at the end of business.
+Holyrood is expected to pass the 2025-26 Budget plans when MSPs vote at the end of business on Tuesday.

 Your support helps us to tell the story